Hedge school: History

 Historians agree that the hedge schools provided education, occasionally at a very high level, for up to 400,000 students by the mid-1820s.
 J. R. R. Adams says the hedge schools testified “to the strong desire of ordinary Irish people to see their children receive some sort of education”.
 Antonia McManus argues that there “can be little doubt that Irish parents set a high value on a hedge school education and made enormous sacrifices to secure it for their children....[the hedge schoolteacher was] one of their own”.

 Formal schools for Catholics under trained teachers began to appear after 1800.
 Edmund Ignatius Rice (1762–1844) founded two religious institutes of religious brothers: the Congregation of Christian Brothers and the Presentation Brothers.
 Both opened numerous schools, which were visible, legal and standardized.
 Discipline was notably strict.

 Hedge schools declined from the foundation of the national school system by the British government in the 1830s.
 Most of the Catholic bishops preferred the new system, as the new schools would be largely under the control of the Catholic Church and would allow formalized teaching of Catholic doctrine.
 James Doyle, Bishop of Kildare and Leighlin, wrote to his priests in 1831:

 A study of hedge schools by Yolanda Fernández-Suárez of the University of Burgos found that hedge schools existed into the 1890s and suggested that the schools existed as much from rural poverty and a lack of resources as from religious oppression.
-Marianne Eliott also mentioned that they were used by the poor and not only by Catholics.

 After 1900, historians such as Daniel Corkery tended to emphasise the hedge schools' classical studies (in Latin and Greek).
 Those studies were sometimes taught (based on a local demand) but not in every school.

 Fernández-Suárez quoted a Board of Education inspector visiting a school in 1835: